abraham/mastodon-dart/packages/mastodon/doc/TagsApi.md

 Follow a hashtag

 Follow a hashtag.
 Posts containing a followed hashtag will be inserted into your home timeline.
+Version history:  4.0.0 - added\\ 4.1.0 - this action is now idempotent

 ### Example
 ```dart